gcrabbe/psi3441-frdm/README.md

 ### Figure of merit

-An additional pin will, in time, be used to output the processor load state: whenever the processor enters an ISR or leaves its idle loop, the blue LED is set.
+Pin 10 of connector J2 (PTD3) is used to output the processor load state: whenever the processor enters an ISR or leaves its idle loop, the output is set.
 Measuring the pin's duty cycle with the help of an oscilloscope provides a simple, yet effective, figure of merit.

 ## Setup